safe-global/safe-apps-sdk/packages/safe-apps-sdk/README.md

 ## RPC Calls

-The SDK exposes Ethereum's [JSON-RPC methods](https://eth.wiki/json-rpc/API).
+The SDK exposes some of Ethereum's [JSON-RPC API](https://eth.wiki/json-rpc/API), namely the read methods.

 ### The default block parameter